asvd/viewport/README.md

   `viewportTopStart` represents the exact location of the top edge, and not of the viewport as a whole.

-- `viewportTopEnd` - same as `viewportTopEnd`, but for the bottom edge of the viewport.
+- `viewportTopEnd` - same as `viewportTopStart`, but for the bottom edge of the viewport.
 You will need to use these two properties if you wish to display a viewport position as a range (like on a scrollbar).

 There are also the similar properties the horizontal dimension: